Sometimes you think everything’s been taken care of.

 “Is there a bike shop where I can take my bike on Saturday?”

-“There’s a big bike shop on California at Civic.
+“There’s a big bike shop on California at Trinity.
 They do repairs.
 I had my bike fixed there when the frame was bent.”

 “Whoa!
 You bent the frame?
 You were in an accident?”
 Lyle asked.